If you've blocked our ad, please consider unblocking it.

 It's a Bribe to Everybody

-The "It's a Secret to Everybody" Moblin has a different line of text in the prototype, translating to "I'll give you this, so leave me alone!"
+The "It's a Secret to Everybody" Moblin has different text, translating to "I'll give you this, so leave me alone!"

 Unused Room Types